 THIS POST MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ MY DISCLAIMER FOR MORE INFO.

 If you are planning to travel 1,030 mi (1,650 km) long Vietnam in one trip, most likely you will not have good weather all the time.
 On my one-month-long trip from the south to the north of Vietnam, 8 days of rainy Hoi An was, unfortunately, nothing to write home about.
 The monsoon season and typhoons in Vietnam are certainly not the nicest weather you are looking for on your trip.
-Therefore, you should seriously check out the weather when planning your trip to Vietnam.
+Therefore, you should seriously check out weather in Vietnam when planning your trip to Vietnam.
 And of course, bookmark this post as you will want to thank me later.

 1. THE BEST TIME TO VISIT VIETNAM BY REGIONS